satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

     G --> H[Repeat Experiments Periodically]
 ```

-### 90. Describe securing data at rest and in transit on AWS.
+### Describe securing data at rest and in transit on AWS

 **Answer:**
 - Use KMS for encryption at rest, TLS 1.3 for transit.